Kilimanjaro from a distance

 Lucy Lofton photo of group pics at Lemosho Gate

-This pic by Lucy Lofton shows her and her friends looking fresh-faced and excited at Lemosho Gate
+This pic by Lucy shows her group looking fresh-faced at Lemosho Gate

 Altitude gains of the seven Kilimanjaro routes